dendronhq/handbook/handbook/handbook.people.one-on-one.md

 ## Process

 Before the one on one, team members are encouraged to fill out as much of the one-on-one template a day prior to help prepare both parties for the meeting.

+If you feel comfortable sharing these notes with the company, you can add them in the `private` vault.
+Otherwise, you can email them to the respective parties or message them over Discord.